golemfactory/golem-sdk-cli/README.md

 golem-sdk --version
 ```

-After installation the CLI is ready to be used.
+After installation, the CLI is ready to be used.

 ## Developing